indigo-biosystems/hyperion/README.md

 - includer, and
 - request.

-_TBD: these terms could use improvement._
+_TODO: these terms could use improvement._

 They are distinguished by their scope.
 The core handler is built into superion.
 An includer handler affects all requests made by a